wazuh/wazuh-documentation/source/upgrade-guide/legacy/upgrading-wazuh-server/from-2.x-to-3.x.rst

 The following steps show how to upgrade from Wazuh 2.x to Wazuh 3.x, which implies upgrading from Elastic Stack 5.x to 7.x.

-To upgrade the Wazuh server choose the the appropriate tab for the desired package manager:
+To upgrade the Wazuh server, choose the appropriate tab for the desired package manager:

 #.
 Add the new repository for Wazuh 3.x: